 In 2012, Donald Clark retired and passed along stewardship of the IGS to Seth and Lisa Rosen.
 Seth and Lisa were longtime members of the IGS.
 Seth is a gem collector and active Internet entrepreneur, who had already spent a great deal of time in the custom jewelry business (founding CustomMade).
 Seth and Lisa felt strongly that the IGS needed to remain a cost-effective, accurate, and comprehensive resource for all those interested in gemology.
 Since taking it over, IGS continues to improve, augment, and re-write its massive library of course materials and articles for the benefit of its membership.
-The certification program IGS offers for “Professional Gemologists” continues to become more robust as well, with a practical component recently curated by Cara Williams, FGA of Stone Group Labs.
+The certification program IGS offers for “Professional Gemologists” is continually improved upon and expanded as new information is added and researched.

 While IGS is a for-profit Limited Liability Company (LLC) based in Lincoln, Massachusetts, USA, any profits are re-invested in improved content for the IGS membership.